SteamForSchool/SteamForSchoolComputers/README.md

 3. **Open the Folder**: Once unzipped, navigate to the extracted folder.

-4. **Run the BAT File**: Inside the folder, you will find a BAT file that we have provided.
+4. **Run the BAT File**: Inside the folder, you will find a BAT file that we have provided (DO NOT RUN THE SETUP FILE SINCE IT NEEDS ADMIN PREVLLIGE).
 Double-click this file to execute it and complete the installation process.

 This procedure is outlined in accordance with the MIT License agreement.
 For additional guidance, you may watch this instructional video: https://www.youtube.com/watch?v=iSvVA2Xjb3M.